HL7/US-Core/source/pages/_includes/us-core-medicationstatement-intro.md

 1.  a patient
 1.  a code indicating whether the medication was taken

-Additionally your system [Must Support]:
+**Each MedicationStatement must support:**

 1. the time medication was taken
-2. whether the MedicatoinStatement was derived from another resource
+2. whether the MedicationStatement was derived from another resource

 **Profile specific implementation guidance:**